Fellows (Post-Docs and Interns)

 CHOIR Role: Study Clinician

-Clinical Interests: Addressing the psychological consequences of pain and pain-related concerns, applying integrative evidence-based approaches (e.g., CBT, ACT, DBT) to address chronic and acute medical stressors, integrating novel technology into intervention delivery
+Clinical Interests: Addressing the psychological consequences of pain and pain-related concerns, applying evidence-based approaches (e.g., CBT, ACT, DBT) to address chronic and acute medical stressors, integrating novel technology into intervention delivery

 Publications: | Google Scholar | ResearchGate |